TimotheePremat/PhD/Metrical Analysis/BFM/roland.md

 - l.
 907. _Si nus remeindrat Espaigne en quitedet . »_
   - 1 extra syllable in the first colon.
 - l.
 912: _« En Rencesvals guïerai ma cumpaigne ,_
-  - _Cumpaigne_ is supposed to be a synonym of _compagnie_ (not a form of the word _compagnie_, but a different word).
-It is not the case in Roland, where on 10 _cumpaigne_, 8 are 4-syllables long
+  - _Cumpaigne_ is supposed to be a synonym of _compagnie_ (not a form of the word _compagnie_, but a different word, with same meaning).
+It is not the case in Roland, where on 10 _cumpaigne_, 6 are 4-syllables long
-  - But in this line, it seems to be the case, as it requires the excepted 3 syllables long form.
+  - But in this line, it seems to be the case, as it requires the 3 syllables long form.
 - l.
 1087: _Nus i avum mult petite cumpaigne . »_
   - Idem.
 - l.
 1104: _Veeir poez , dolente est la rereguarde ;_